unbit/uwsgi-docs/SubscriptionServer.rst

 Now simply subscribe your nodes to the HTTP subscription server.

-You can check the subscription server stats and/or the subscripted nodes through the ``http-stats-server`` option.
+You can check the subscription server stats and/or the subscribed nodes through the ``http-stats-server`` option.

 .. code-block:: sh